VincentH-Net/QuickCross/Readme.md

     }
 	```

-9. We are going to replace the **MainView**, which was generated with view type **Code**, with a Storyboard view.
+9. We are going to replace the **MainView**, which was generated as a **Code** view, with a **Storyboard** view.
 First delete the file `MainView.cs` in the application project, and then enter this command in the Package Manager Console:

 	```posh
 	New-View Main -ViewType StoryBoard